Hani19000/Hani19000/README.md

 # Hi, I'm Hani 👋

-I am a **Full-Stack Web Developer**, 22 years old, with a strong interest in designing and developing modern, efficient, and scalable web applications.
+I am a **Full-Stack Web Developer**, 22 years old, with a strong interest in making a Full-stack web applications.
-I hold a **two-year degree (Bac+2)** in Full-Stack Web Application Development and have experience building complete solutions — from database architecture to user interface implementation.
+I hold a **Associate Degree Level (Bac+2)** in Full-Stack Web Application Development and have experience building complete solutions — from database architecture to user interface implementation.

 ---